ifeelsoempty/vega-test/README.md

 # Vega test task

-The project is deployed in github pages https://ifeelsoempty.github.io/vega-test/
+This project is deployed in github pages https://ifeelsoempty.github.io/vega-test/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts